-Gratification blinds us.
-It’s a heavily underappreciated and a heavy, deadly truth.
+Gratification produces dysfunction & indifference, prioritises short-term perspectives, is selfishly self-destructive, is the fear-based choice, but what I want to highlight here, is how dangerously blinding it is.
 The reality that there’s countless opportunities to gratify ourselves on a daily basis accompanied with the fact that we gratify by default, makes the dangers of gratification and it’s blinding effect, something we all need to take much more seriously than we do.

 Gratification’s blindness is not capped